kubeflow/website/content/docs/started/cloud/getting-started-icp.md

 ```

 ### Kubeflow Central Dashboard: connection reset error or slow response
 This may happen when there is not enough memory (e.g. if you only have 16G memory).
-You may consider turning off some non-essential services in ICP
+You may consider turning off some non-essential services in IBM Cloud Private

 ```
 kubectl -n kube-system patch ds logging-elk-filebeat-ds  --patch '{ "spec": { "template": { "spec": { "nodeSelector": { "switch": "down" } } } } }'